Openscapes/kyber/README.md

 - Move Google Doc to Openscapes Workspace folder Openscapes_CohortCalls [ year-cohort-name ].
 - Select all (cmd-A) and change font to Open Sans
 - Make p1 opening text 9 point font (the text above horizontal line & Call title)
-- Make Header 1 font 18, bold; update heading 1 to match (see screenshot below)
+- Make Header 1 font 18, bold; update heading 1 to match (see screenshot below; Stef notes "update heading to match" has not been working in these docs)
 - Make Header 2 font 14, bold; update heading 2 to match
 - Select all (cmd-A), then:
   - "add space" then "remove space **after** paragraph" throughout to make spacing a little more cozy (yes seems odd to do and undo, but it works)